icy/k8s-vbox-the-hard-way/README.md

     $ hisk8s.sh _ssh 111

 You can also use different aliases provided in the output of `_ssh_list`.
-For worker nodes, most critical logs are sending to journald daemon:
+For worker nodes, most critical logs are sent to journald daemon:

     $ sudo journalctl -f